 The sense of coming home I felt from the practice led me to begin teaching meditation and mindfulness in 2000.
 I completed a four-year teacher-training program with Jack Kornfield and other senior teachers at Spirit Rock Meditation Center in California and the Insight Meditation Society in Barre, Mass.
 I also trained in Mindfulness-Based Stress Reduction (MBSR) and Somatic Experiencing, a mind-body approach to healing trauma.

-As a teacher and long-time social activist, I am committed to aligning the inner life with the outer—actively bringing the wisdom and compassion of Buddhist teachings to bear on the social, political, economic and environmental challenges we face.
+As a teacher and long-time social activist, I am committed to aligning the inner life with the outer—actively bringing the wisdom and compassion of Buddhist teachings to bear on the social, political, economic and environmental concerns of our time.
 To this end, I co-founded the Washington Buddhist Peace Fellowship and I mentor a team that teaches mindfulness in correctional facilities in the DC region.

 I see my role as teacher and counselor to be that of a spiritual friend who helps others access their innate awareness and wisdom.
 In my own life, I practice gratitude for the bounty I have been given, look for the goodness and potential in each and every person, and tap a flow of lightness and humor amidst the serious challenges we face.